atelanuj/DevOps_notes/README.md

 - for `kubeadm` you can use the
   - `kubeadm upgrade plan`
   - `kubeadm upgrade apply`
+    - in kubeadm upgrade the kublets are not upgraded you have to manually upgrade the kubelets
+    - when you do `kubectl get node` it will only shows the versions of the kubelet on the master and worker nodes
 - if you have deployed the k8s cluster from scratch then you need to upgrade each compomnents manually.

 ### Cluster upgrade strategy: